BetyStr/bp/README.md

           ```
           a2 a3
           ```
-5. **Modify** the class `Game`.
+4. **Modify** the class `Game`.
     - Make the class `Game` to implement the **interface** `Playable`.
     - Implement methods from the interface `Playable`.
     - Add method `updateStatus`, which controls whether there are still two kings on the board.
 If one king is missing, change the status of the game.
 The winner of the game is a player with the king on the board.
-6. Edit the executable class Main.
+5. Edit the executable class Main.
     - Create two players with **opposite colors**.
     - Create an instance of the game.
-    - Set initial set to the game.
+    - Set the initial layout of the game.
     - Make a move from `a2` to `a3`
-    - Print all pieces from the row, which were moved on separate lines.
+    - Print the second row of the board as 8 separate lines.
+Each line represents one tile from the row and should either be a piece (e.g. `K`, `P`...) or `null` if the tile does not contain any piece.

 Hints: